Lion Rock & Amah Rock Hike: A Secret Route from Tai Wai

 If you’re tired, you can go back the way you came or take the path toward Wang Tau Hom, which will eventually lead you to Lok Fu or Kowloon Tong MTR, though it takes around an hour from this point.

-The adventurous folk should keep the trail to Beacon Hill in mind as it can extend your hike and add even more epic views after you summit Lion Rock.
+The adventurous folk should keep the trail to Beacon Hill in mind as it can extend your hike.
+Or you can do it another time from a different route!

 After Reunification Pavilion, your chances of encountering wild macaques are much higher.
 Don’t interact with the monkeys, don’t feed them and don’t leave any litter behind.
 Enjoy these beautiful creatures from a respectful distance and feel grateful that despite all the construction going on in the city, we still have pockets of beautiful wilderness like these.

-One of the most peculiar and impressive sights on Lion Rock is that of the makeshift outdoor gym that you’ll pass before reaching the summit.
-Here, you’ll find older locals using bamboo pull-up bars, engaging in tai chi or doing sit-ups.
+Monkeys aside, you'll go past an epic outdoor gym where you’ll find older locals using bamboo pull-up bars, engaging in tai chi or doing sit-ups.
 Feel free to use the facilities if you feel the hike is too easy.

-From up both summits, Hong Kong looks like a collection of Lego buildings dotting the landscape.
+From all summits, Hong Kong looks like a collection of Lego buildings dotting the landscape.
 With open views across all of Kowloon, Hong Kong Island and much of the New Territories, take some time to appreciate just how insane the city looks from up high.

 If city views aren’t your thing, then simply turn around and check out the New Territories behind you.
 It’s much greener there, though more buildings are cropping up daily to keep up with housing demand (which sucks).